ky-ji/ky-ji.github.io/index.md

 ## About Me

 I am a final-year undergraduate student from the School of Computer Science and Technology, Xidian Univeristy, supervised by [Dr.Fei Cheng](https://dblp.org/pid/06/5591.html).
-Currently, I am focused on building efficient AI adaptation systems in the edge.
-My research interests include but are not limited to Efficient AI and Model Adaptation.
+Currently, I am focused on building efficient Embodied AI systems.
+My research interests include but are not limited to efficient diffusion models for robotic control.

 ## Education
 Sep.
 2021 - Present, B.E in Computer Science and Technology, Xidian University